mhink/ruby-decision-trees/README.md

-Mississippi State University
-CSE 4633- Artificial Intelligence
-Assignment 3- Learning Decision Trees
+# Assignment 3- Learning Decision Trees
+##CSE 4633- Artificial Intelligence
-Submitted 11-17-2011 by Matt Hink (mrh208)
+###Submitted 11-17-2011 by Matt Hink (mrh208)
+###Mississippi State University

 1. REQUIREMENTS
--Developed using Ruby 1.9.2p290 on Xubuntu 11.10 -Requires 'ruby' and 'rake'
+-Developed using Ruby 1.9.2p290 on Xubuntu 11.10
--It would probably be best to run this on a unix-based system.

 2. DOWNLOADING
-  a.
-Using Git
+- Using Git
-    -The public readonly Git repository is available at 'git://github.com/hink1103/Learning-Decision-Trees.git'
+  The public readonly Git repository is available at 'git://github.com/hink1103/Learning-Decision-Trees.git'
-  b.
-Download
+- Download
-    -A .zip archive of this project is available at 'https://github.com/hink1103/Learning-Decision-Trees/zipball/master'
+  A .zip archive of this project is available at 'https://github.com/hink1103/Learning-Decision-Trees/zipball/master'

 3. RUNNING
   -Once ruby and rake are installed, run the 'rake' command to compile and run the software.